uutils/procps/README.md

 * `pwdx`: Shows the current working directory of a process.

 TODO:
-* `kill`: Sends a signal to a process, typically to terminate the process.
 * `ps`: Displays information about active processes.
 * `free`: Shows the amount of free and used memory in the system.
 * `pgrep`: Searches for processes based on name and other attributes.